Pylons/pyramid/docs/glossary.rst

      The project files contain metadata that allow the package(s) to be installed, distributed, and tested.

    distribution
-     Setuptools / python packaging terminology.
+     Setuptools / Python packaging terminology.
 A file representing an installable library or application.
 Distributions are usually archives that have the suffix of ``.whl``, ``.tar.gz``, or ``.zip``.
      Distributions are the target of packaging-related commands such as ``pip install``.